tuks188/DREAM3DReview/TransformationPhase/Documentation/TransformationPhaseFilters/InsertTransformationPhase.md

 Transformation Phase Filters (Packing)

 ## Description ##
-If there are precipitate phases in the Statistics file, then this filter will place precipitate **Fields** with the sizes, shapes, physical orientations and locations corresponding to the goal statistics.
+If there are transformation phases in the Statistics file, then this filter will place transformation **Fields** with the sizes, shapes, physical orientations and locations corresponding to the goal statistics and parameters chosen in the filter.
 The user can specify if they want *periodic boundary conditions* and whether they would like to write out the goal attributes of the generated **Fields**.

 ## Parameters ##